 Chickens shall be provided with a sanitary and adequately sized enclosure, or coop, and shall be kept in an enclosure or a sanitary and adequately sized and accessible fenced enclosure, including fencing or other covering to prevent the chickens from flying out of the enclosure.

-To obtain an annual chicken license, please visit Shawano City Hall to fill out the form and pay the fee.
+To obtain an annual chicken license, please fill out this form and return it in person to Shawano City Hall to pay the appropriate fee.
 If you have any questions, please contact City Hall at 715-526-6138.